unsw-restech/restech-docs/docs/using_katana/about_katana.rst

 About Katana
 ############

 Katana is a shared computational cluster located on campus at UNSW that has been designed to provide easy access to computational resources.
-With over 4000 CPU cores spread over a large number of compute nodes each with up to 1Tb of memory, Katana provides a flexible compute environment where users can run jobs that wouldn't be possible or practical on their desktop or laptop.
-For full details of the compute nodes including a full list see the compute node information section below.
+With over 4000 CPU cores spread over a large number of compute nodes each with up to 1Tb of memory, Katana provides a flexible compute environment where users can run jobs that wouldn't be possible or practical on a desktop or laptop.

-Katana can provide a perfect training or development area before moving on to a more powerful system such as Australia's peak HPC system Gadi_, located at NCI_ with the knowledge that has been gained.
-It can also be the perfect spot if you are uncertain if High Performance Computing is for you or with local support, node mix, long job runtimes and a wide range of software (with a special focus on the biosciences) it may be the perfect location for your research pipeline.
+Katana is powerful on it's own, but can be seen as a training or development base before migrating up to systems like as Australia's peak HPC system Gadi_, located at NCI_.
+Research Technology Services also provide training, advice and support for new users or those uncertain if High Performance Computing is the right fit for their research needs.

 .. _system_configuration: